mikewesthad/phaser-3-tilemap-blog-posts/posts/post-5/README.md

 In the [last post](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-4-meet-matter-js-abf4dfa65ca1), we got acquainted with Matter.js...

+If you are the type of the person who just wants to get straight to handling collisions nicely in Phaser, you can jump ahead two sections.
+But if you like to understand how something really works - which I think will pay off in the long run - then let's take a short detour back into Matter to see how native collisions work there.

 ## Collisions in Matter

 Last time, we saw how to add physical shapes to a world and have them collide with one another.
 If we want to use that physics in a game, we need to be able to respond when certain objects collide with one another, e.g. like a player character stepping on a trap door.
 Since Phaser's implementation of Matter is a thin wrapper around the underlying library, it's worth revisiting our vanilla Matter example from last time to learn about collision detection in Matter.